 Our significant accounting policies are described in the notes to our consolidated financial statements for the year ended December 31, 2023 included in our 2023 Annual Report.
-There have been no significant changes in our accounting policies or the application thereof during the first or second quarter of 2024.
+There have been no significant changes in our accounting policies or the application thereof during the first, second and third quarter of 2024.